lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 The RSA-KEM Algorithm is specified in Clause 11.5 of {{ISO18033-2}}.

-The RSA-KEM Algorithm takes a different approach than other RSA key transport mechanisms {{RFC8017}}, with the goal of providing higher security assurance.
-The RSA-KEM Algorithm encrypts a random integer with the recipient's RSA public key, derives a key-encryption key from the random integer, and wraps a symmetric content-encryption key with the key-encryption key.
-In this way, the originator and the recipient end up with the same content-encryption key.
-Given a content-encryption key CEK, RSA-KEM can be summarized as:
+The RSA-KEM Algorithm takes a different approach than other RSA key transport mechanisms {{RFC8017}}, with the goal of first, providing higher security assurance, and second satisfying the KEM interface as described in {{app-alg}} instead of the Key Transport interface as is traditionally done with RSA-based mechanisms.
+The RSA-KEM Algorithm encrypts a random integer with the recipient's RSA public key, and derives a shared secret from the random integer which can be directly used by the originator and recipient as a symmetric key for example to wrap a content encryption key.

 1. Generate a random integer z between 0 and n-1.